 As the end of half-term creeps perilously close, and the stress levels of students across the U.K. begin to crank up a notch or two, there is one particular burning question on the lips of many parents: how long should they be revising for?
-It's an awkward question to answer because no two students are the same and what's ideal for one may not work for another, but the response I give is merely a suggestion for a typical student and is frequently met with shock and horror.
+It's an awkward question to answer because no two students are the same and what's ideal for one may not work for another, but the response I give is merely a suggestion and is frequently met with shock and horror.
 So before I give it, hear me out.

 Many teachers, researchers and experts in their field believe the human brain works best in short bursts of concentration - figures of twenty or thirty minutes are often thrown around.
 Twenty or thirty minutes doesn't sound too bad, does it?
 In fact, some would argue, that's an incredibly manageable slot of revision to slip into your day.
 Right?
 Yes, without a doubt.
 But - and there's always a big, old but - in my opinion, that’s really bad advice to keep reciting this close to final exams.
 Why?
 Well, I've got two main concerns that I want to raise.